andriiiiiko/jd-homework-14/README.md

 # SpaceTravel Project

-## Project Description
-You are working at SpaceTravel, a company that specializes in transporting passengers between planets.
-The project involves the following entities and their relationships:

-### Client
-- A client of the company with the following properties:
-    - `id` - Identifier, primary surrogate key, auto-incrementing number.
-    - `name` - Name, 3 to 200 characters long.

-### Planet
-- Represents the initial or final departure point and has the following properties:
-    - `id` - Planet identifier.
-A string consisting exclusively of uppercase Latin letters and numbers, e.g., MARS, VENUS.
-    - `name` - Planet name, a string from 1 to 500 characters long.

-### Ticket
-- A ticket with the following properties:
+This project involves extending an existing [codebase](https://github.com/andriiiiiko/jd-homework-13) with the following
-    - `id` - Ticket identifier, primary surrogate key, auto-incrementing number.
-    - `created_at` - TIMESTAMP in UTC when this ticket was created.
-    - `client_id` - Identifier of the client to whom this ticket belongs.
-    - `from_planet_id` - Identifier of the planet from which the passenger departs.
-    - `to_planet_id` - Identifier of the planet to which the passenger is traveling.

-## Task #1 - Set Up the Project with Hibernate
-1. Create a new Gradle project.
-2. Connect the following libraries:
-    - MySQL
-    - Hibernate
-    - Flyway
-3. Ensure that your project runs without errors.
+tasks:

-## Task #2 - Write Migrations to Create and Populate the Database
+## Task 1 - Add Ticket Entity
-1. Write two migrations:
-    - The first migration (named V1__create_clients_table.sql) should create the database structure, including all tables and relationships.
-Ensure proper constraints.

-    - The second migration (named V10__populate_db.sql) should populate the database with data, including at least:
-        - 10 clients
-        - 5 planets
-        - 10 tickets
-2. Ensure that the program runs, and both migrations execute correctly.
+Create a new entity named "Ticket" and define the Hibernate mappings to work with this entity.
+Pay attention to the one-to-many relationships, for instance, one client can have multiple tickets.
+Therefore, the "Ticket" entity should have a field of type "Client" with proper mappings.
+The same applies to the initial and final planets.

-## Task #3 - Create CRUD Services for Client and Planet
+## Task 2 - Implement CRUD Service for Tickets

-1. Describe the Client and Planet entities and set up Hibernate mappings for these entities (client and planet tables in the database).
-2. Write CRUD services for both entities: `ClientCrudService` and `PlanetCrudService`.
-3. Write test code that adds and removes records using these services.
-Ensure that all CRUD operations work correctly.
+Write a CRUD service for managing tickets.
+Ensure that your code handles the following situations correctly:

+- It should not be possible to save a ticket for a non-existent or null client.
+- It should not be possible to save a ticket for a non-existent or null planet.

+Make sure to thoroughly test your code to ensure it functions correctly.

-## Task #4 - Upload Code to GitHub
+## Task 3 - Upload the Code to GitHub

-Upload the code to a GitHub repository.
-Make sure that the `.gitignore` file is configured correctly, and only the necessary files are included in the repository.
+Upload your code to a GitHub repository.
+Ensure that the .gitignore file is properly configured so that only necessary files are included in the repository.

+## Submission

+Please provide a link to your GitHub repository where the completed tasks have been implemented.